documentationfor yFiles for HTML 3.0.0.1

 Moving items is supported by the following auxiliary interaction concepts:

-• Grouping: Moving a child node of a group node will resize the surrounding group node accordingly.
-Nodes can be moved in or out of group nodes by holding the Shift ⇧ key during a move.
+• Grouping: Moving a child node of a group node resizes the surrounding group node accordingly.
+You can move nodes in or out of group nodes by holding the Ctrl key during a move.

-• Orthogonal Edge Editing: When moving nodes, incident edges will stay orthogonal.
+• Orthogonal Edge Editing: When moving nodes, incident edges remain orthogonal.

 • Snapping